Articles | Volume 3, issue 1

 Short summary

-Photochemical reactions altered the properties of kerosene-operated jet engine burner exhaust emissions, which were studied in laboratory using an oxidation flow reactor.
+Photochemical reactions altered the properties of kerosene-operated jet engine burner exhaust emissions, which were studied in a laboratory using an oxidation flow reactor.
 Particle mass increased 300-fold as particles and gases became more oxidized.
-Light absorption increased, but the total direct radiative forcing efficiency was estimated to shift from positive to negative.
+Light absorption increased, but the total direct radiative forcing efficiency was estimated to have shifted from positive to negative.
 The results highlight the importance of considering secondary aerosol formation when assessing the impacts of aviation.

 Short summary